Taraxa-project/taraxa-node/doc/RPC.md

 #### Returns

-Number of transactions inserted successfuly, in case of transaction insertion failure, error message is returned
+Number of transactions inserted successfully, in case of transaction insertion failure, error message is returned